 The stimulus for new bone formations

 Minimal essential strain (MES) refers to the threshold amount of stress applied to the structure which is necessary to elicit growth of new bone material.
 A force exceeding MES is required to signal the osteoblasts to move toward the periosteum and begin this transformation.
-MES is thought to be 1/10 of the breaking force needed to fracture the bone.
-Training effects have a positive relationship to bone density just as sedentary living habits play a role in the loss of bone density.
+MES is thought to be 1/10 of the braking force needed to fracture the bone.
+Training effects have a positive relationship with bone density just as sedentary living habits play a role in the loss of bone density.

 Training to increase bone formation